REST Definition Editor¶

 200 OK

-code back, it's displayed in green, if it receives an error code back, it's displayed in red. - Response Body
+code, it is displayed in green; if it receives an error code, it is displayed in red. - Response Body

 - Raw - Displays the raw text of the HTTP response body received from the server.

-- XML - If the received body content is identified as XML, this tab displays nicely formatted XML that is easier to read than the raw response body.
+- XML - If the received body content is identified as XML, this tab displays well-formatted XML that is easier to read than the raw response body.

-- JSON - If the received body content is identified as JSON, this tab displays nicely formatted, indented JSON that is easier to read than the raw response body.
+- JSON - If the received body content is identified as JSON, this tab displays well-formatted, indented JSON that is easier to read than the raw response body.

 Operation Explorer¶

-This section lets you add, open, delete and clone REST requests in the definition file.
+This section allows you to add, open, delete, and clone REST requests within the definition file.

 -